alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 <details>
   <summary>Additional hints</summary>

-- If the robot enters the control room, all of the controls will fail, then you die (game over).
+- If `FooBear` enters the control room, all of the controls will fail, then you will die (game over).
-- The robot will get more aggresive to hunt you with each hour passed.
+- `FooBear` will get more aggresive to hunt you with each hour passed.
 (Each hour takes a bit more than 50 seconds.)
-- The Bluetooth speaker distracts the robot - for most of the time.
+- The Bluetooth speaker distracts `FooBear` - for most of the time.
-- The door keeps the robot out, but keep the door closed will gradually increase power load.
+- The door keeps `FooBear` out, but keep the door closed will gradually increase power load.
-- The air vent zapper also keeps the robot out.
+- The air vent zapper also keeps `FooBear` out.
 This usually will scare the robot away for a while.
-- If the robot is in hunting mode, it may switch direction to door or air vent if it is "blocked" at another path.
+- If `FooBear` is in hunting mode, it may switch direction to door or air vent if it is "blocked" at another path.
+- `FooBear` will not try to enter the control room when it's not hunting.
-- The robot will actively hunt you and move even quickly during the power outtage.
+- `FooBear` will more likely to hunt you more actively and move even quickly during the power outtage.
 - If you try to activate an action but it wouldn't work, it's either the action is in cooldown, or...your time is numbered.

 </details>